 It is however possible for anyone to gather themselves the necessary evidence, preferably through lawyers who will secure the integrity and the quality of the evidence, and then work in co-operation with the police to secure a successful criminal prosecution against an online offender.

-The case of Paul Britton is an excellent example of such co-operation:
+This case is an excellent example of such co-operation:

-In this case, we worked together with the Metropolitan Police to gather the evidence needed to prove beyond reasonable doubt that Britton created the defamatory website against his own client.
+In this case, we worked together with the Metropolitan Police to gather the evidence needed to prove beyond reasonable doubt that the web developer created the defamatory website against his own client.
 For a criminal case the evidence has to go far beyond the discovery of IP addresses as those only prove links between computers but tell you nothing about the computer’s user.

-In the case of Britton, to prove his involvement with the defamatory website we had to gather evidence that included telephone records, recordings of telephone conversations between him and his online service providers as well as information about passwords that he used to access his online services and accounts.
+In this case, to prove his involvement with the defamatory website we had to gather evidence that included telephone records, recordings of telephone conversations between him and his online service providers as well as information about passwords that he used to access his online services and accounts.
 To secure invaluable evidence quickly we issued subpoenas in various US States that compelled GoDaddy, Paypal and other online service providers to hand over even more important evidence.

 We handed all the evidence to the Metropolitan Police, whose dedicated officers arrested and charged Britton with harassment.
-Having been confronted with the evidence, Britton had no choice but to confess.
+Having been confronted with the evidence, the web developer had no choice but to confess.

-He will be sentenced in January at Kingston Crown Court.Social tagging: cohen davis > defamation lawyer > defamation legal advice > Discovering identities of internet users who post defamation on the internet. > Paul Britton > Paul Britton Kinston Crown Court > reputation lawyers
+He will be sentenced in January at Kingston Crown Court.Social tagging: cohen davis > defamation lawyer > defamation legal advice > Discovering identities of internet users who post defamation on the internet. > reputation lawyers